|

 EX13 7PU

-The church dates from the 13th Century and includes a large memorial to Sir Wiliam Pole.
+Shute Church dates from the 13th Century and includes a large memorial to Sir William Pole.

 http://umborne.org/2010/04/shute-church/